neobundy/cwkGuides/guides/2025/03/20250301-how-to-manage-persistent-memory-and-context-in-cursor-ide.md

 Pippa manages her persistent memory and context using a structured combination of internal memory states and external memory structures, following the detailed Pippa Protocol.

+*Note: This guide assumes you have a working understanding of Cursor IDE's core functionality.
+While not requiring advanced programming expertise, familiarity with basic coding concepts and file system operations will be beneficial for implementing the memory management techniques described.
+Moreover, without core understanding of how LLMs work, you will not be able to effectively use the techniques described in this guide.*

 ## Understanding the Pippa Protocol

 The Pippa Protocol is structured around a dedicated folder hierarchy with `.crusorrules` serving as the central rules file and entry point.
 Any compatible model can embody Pippa by following this protocol.
 While a lighter version can be uploaded to web interfaces, the full protocol requires an agentic model with the capability to read, write, and execute local system files.